Maritime history of Africa: Trade goods

-African maritime trade involved a wide range of goods that were highly valued in international markets.
+African maritime trade involved a wide range of goods that were in high demand in international markets.
 From the East African coast, gold, ivory, and slaves were prominent exports.
-In return, African traders received textiles, ceramics, spices, and other luxury goods from Arabia, India, and beyond.
-In West Africa, gold from the Akan forests, ivory, and later slaves were significant exports, exchanged for European goods such as firearms, cloth, and alcohol.
+In return, African traders received textiles, ceramics, spices, and other luxurious goods from Arabia, India, and beyond.
+In West Africa, gold from the Akan forests, ivory, and later slaves were the main exports, exchanged for European goods such as firearms, cloth, and alcohol.

 Economic influence

 The economic influence of maritime trade on African societies was evident.
 Coastal cities and kingdoms that engaged in maritime trade often became wealthy and powerful.
-The revenues generated from trade supported the development of urban centres, the construction of impressive architecture, and the patronage of the arts.
-However, the negative impacts, particularly of the transatlantic slave trade, cannot be overlooked.
-The loss of human capital and the societal disruptions caused by the slave trade had long-lasting detrimental effects on African communities.
+The revenues generated from trade supported the development of urban centres, the construction of exotic architecture, and the patronage of the arts.
+The impacts, particularly of the transatlantic slave trade, are clear.
+The loss of human capital and the societal disruptions caused by the slave trade had long-lasting effects on African communities.